muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 is copying the product, the final sum, in bizarrely divvied up ways.
-In essence they end up creating that weird guitar just for one song, that when one of its 1000's of strings is plucked, will play all the sounds in the 50'th second of *Superstition*.
-The guitar wont be good for anything else, its components will be bizarre, not applicable to anything, inflexible, dumb.
+In essence they end up creating that weird guitar just for one song, that when one of its 1000's of strings is plucked, will play all the sounds in the eg 50'th second of *Superstition*.
+The guitar wont be good for anything else, not be applicable to anything else.

 Philosophers stumbled upon on the idea at times in the East; Ghazali said for instance "you combine something with something else, you get